teambit/docs/docs/understanding-bit/component-driven-software.md

 ### Pragmatic (Bottom up)

+### Thinking in independence
-### Think of every component as an independent Git repo
+Think of every component as an independent Git repo.

 ### API first, implantation second